'Dublin' statistics (migr_dub)

 6.1.
 Institutional Mandate - legal acts and other agreements

-The compilation of Dublin statistics is based on Article 4.4 of Council Regulation 862/2007 of 11 July 2007 which depicts in details the data provisions Member States are bound to supply Eurostat with.
+The compilation of Dublin statistics is based on Article 4.4 of Regulation (EC) 862/2007 of 11 July 2007 and its amending Regulation (EU) 2020/851 of 18 June 2020.
+The legal acts detail the data provisions Member States are obliged to supply to Eurostat.

 6.2.
 Institutional Mandate - data sharing